vnot01/test-cv-yolo11-sam2-camera/myrvm-integration/docs/API_REFERENCE.md

 This document provides comprehensive API reference for the MyRVM Platform integration with the Jetson Orin Nano CV system. **Updated to reflect actual endpoint structure.**

+### ✅ Updated RVM Registration Flow
+- Admin/Technician pre-registers RVM in Dashboard → API key is auto-generated and displayed immediately after creation (copy and store it)
+- On the RVM UI, Technician presses “Confirm/Activate” → RVM sends its final details (IP, port, timezone, etc.) using the API key to the server
+- Server updates the RVM profile and the device appears on the Admin dashboard

+Notes:
+- API key source: Dashboard Admin (shown right after “Add New RVM”)
+- Confirmation is done on the RVM device UI, not in Admin API
+- RVM uses API key authentication for its self-claim/self-update endpoints

 ## 🏗️ **API Endpoints Architecture**

 ### **📊 Endpoint Categories:**